Caleb & Brown

 What is Bitcoin used for?

 People use Bitcoin for a number of reasons.
-Like fiat currencies, Bitcoin can be used as a medium of exchange to buy anything from coffee to cars, as long as the vendor accepts Bitcoin as payment.
-It is permissionless - so anyone with an Internet connection can send and receive it.
+Like fiat currencies, Bitcoin can be used as a medium of exchange to buy anything from coffee to a Ferrari, as long as the vendor accepts Bitcoin as payment.
+It is permissionless - so anyone with an internet connection can send and receive it.

 Bitcoin’s digital nature allows it to be transferred globally with ease.
 The cost of sending money internationally using Bitcoin is often much lower than bank transfers.
 In many of the world’s unbanked countries, Bitcoin is the preferred method of sending remittances as it is the cheapest way to do so.

-Bitcoin is also commonly used as a store of value.
+Bitcoin is also used as a store of value.
 Since its inception, Bitcoin has enjoyed a highly appreciative value growth trajectory.
-Many refer to Bitcoin as “digital gold”.
+Many, including Deutsche Bank Research Analyst, refer to Bitcoin as “digital gold”.
 This comparison comes from Bitcoin’s scarce supply (only 21 million Bitcoin will ever exist) and fixed supply schedule.

 Why is Bitcoin Valuable?

 Bitcoin shares many of the characteristics that give traditional commodities and fiat currencies value - scarcity, durability, portability, divisibility, fungibility and acceptability.
-Because of Bitcoin’s digital presence, it can even be argued that Bitcoin is superior to traditional money across all these properties.
+Thanks to Bitcoin’s digital presence, it can even be argued that Bitcoin is superior to traditional money across all these properties.

 Scarcity - There will only ever be 21 million Bitcoins introduced to the network’s economy.
 Therefore, its supply is more limited than both silver and gold.
 There are currently over 19 million Bitcoin in circulation, with the last Bitcoin expected to enter the supply in the year 2140.